cebrini/100-days-of-code/log.md

 **Today's Progress:** Worked on "Where do I belong" for a couple of hours.

-**Toughts:** I have some ideas on how to complete this, but I'm just too tired right now.
+**Thoughts:** I have some ideas on how to complete this, but I'm just too tired right now.
 Will pickup where I left off tomorrow.

+### Day 7: Aug 2, 2016

+**Today's Progress:** Completed Mutation (Finally)!

+**Thoughts:** I completed the Mutation challenge from @freecodecamp's Basic Algorithms after struggling with it off and on for weeks. the breakthroough came when I finally gsve up on **NOT** using a for loop.
+That's right!
+I didn't think I needed to use a for loop, and for all but one of the inputs I didn't. mutation("floor", "for") was my little bete noir.
+But, not anymore!